Bangladesh national cricket team record by opponent

 Bangladesh played their first Twenty20 International (T20I) against Zimbabwe on 28 November 2006 at Sheikh Abu Naser Stadium, Khulna, winning the match by 43 runs.
-In 2012, Bangladesh won their first bilateral twenty20 international series consisting of multiple matches when they whitewashed Ireland 3–0 in a 3 match T20I series.
-As of July 2025, they have played 125 T20I matches and won 44 of them; 79 were lost, with 2 having no result.
+In 2012, Bangladesh won their first bilateral Twenty20 international series consisting of multiple matches when they whitewashed Ireland 3–0 in a 3 match T20I series.
+As of July 2025, they have played 194 T20I matches and won 76 of them; 114 were lost, with 4 having no result.

-Bangladesh have faced ten teams in Test cricket, with their most frequent opponent being Sri Lanka, against whom they have played 20 matches.
+Bangladesh have faced ten teams in Test cricket, India is the biggest rival among them.
 Bangladesh have registered more wins against Zimbabwe than against any other team, with 7.
 In ODI matches, Bangladesh have played against 18 teams.
 They have played against Zimbabwe more frequently in ODI matches with a winning percentage of 62.66 in 47 out of 75 matches.
 Bangladesh have defeated Zimbabwe on 47 occasions which is their best record in ODIs.
 They played 17 teams in T20I and have played 13 matches with Zimbabwe.
 They also have recorded most victories against Zimbabwe defeating them in 9 matches with winning percentage of 69.23.

-As of 8 May 2023, Bangladesh is the only test playing nation, which has not been involved in any tied international matches.
+As of 8 May 2023, Bangladesh is the only Test playing nation, which has not been involved in any tied international matches.